ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The gateway will finally decide whether the device can join the network or not depending on the Attestation Result.
 The Attestation Result is produced by the Verifier, which is a web server that can be seen as the manufacturer of the device.
 Therefore it can appraise the Evidence that is sent by the Attester.
-The remote attestation session starts with the Attester sending EAD_1 in EDHOC message 1, as specified in {{ead1}}.
+The remote attestation session starts with the Attester sending EAD_1 in EDHOC message 1, as specified in {{attestation-proposal}}.
 In EAD_1 field, the Attester indicates that the format of EAT is in CWT and the profile of EAT is Platform Security Architecture (PSA) attestation token {{I-D.tschofenig-rats-psa-token}}.
 PSA attestation token contains the claims relating to the security state of the platform, which are provided by PSA's Initial Attestation API.